achigeor/intelligent_robot_systems_2016/README.md

 Challenge 5 [*1 pts*]: **Smarter subgoal checking**

 This task is about making the subgoal checking routine smarter.
 Right now it checks if the next subtarget has been approached.
 But what if the robot reaches the end or a later subgoal without visiting the next?
-Please fill your code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/navigation.py#L99).
+I filled code [here](https://github.com/achigeor/intelligent_robot_systems_2016/blob/master/art_autonomous_exploration/src/navigation.py#L99).

 ---